YoussefAyachi95/YoussefAyachi95/README.md

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently doing a Webdev bootcamp at DCI;
-- 🤔 My interests are with iOS and macOS programming, AI in medical, Python etc..;
+- 🤔 Will edit soon
 - 💬 Ask me about anything, I am happy to help;

 ### Programming and markup languages: